The Boss Baby

-The Boss Baby is a 2017 American animated spy comedy film, produced by DreamWorks Animation.
-Loosely based on the 2010 picture book by Marla Frazee, it was directed by Tom McGrath and written by Michael McCullers, and stars Alec Baldwin as the title character.
-The first film in The Boss Baby franchise, it follows a boy helping his baby brother who is a secret agent in the war for adults' love between babies and puppies.
+The Boss Baby is a 2017 American animated spy comedy film produced by DreamWorks Animation.
+Directed by Tom McGrath and written by Michael McCullers, it is loosely based on the the eponymous picture book by Marla Frazee.
+The film follows a boy helping his baby brother who is a secret agent in the war for adults' love between babies and puppies.
+The Boss Baby features the voices of Alec Baldwin, Steve Buscemi, Jimmy Kimmel, Lisa Kudrow, and Tobey Maguire.

 The Boss Baby premiered at the Miami International Film Festival on March 12, 2017, and was released in the United States on March 31 by 20th Century Fox.
 (Note: In 2018, the film's distribution rights were transferred from 20th Century Fox to Universal Pictures, who released the film in Japan, following NBCUniversal's acquisition of DreamWorks Animation in 2016.)
 The film received mixed reviews from critics and was a commercial success, grossing $528 million worldwide against a $125 million budget.
 The film was nominated for Best Animated Feature at the 90th Academy Awards, the Annie Awards, and the Golden Globes.

 The success of the film spawned a franchise, including two television series, The Boss Baby: Back in Business and The Boss Baby: Back In the Crib, and a sequel film, The Boss Baby: Family Business.